litegraph/litegraph-ts/README.md

 Copyright &copy; 2018 Graph Protocol, Inc. and contributors.

-The Graph TypeScript library is dual-licensed under the [MIT license](LICENSE-MIT) and the
+The LiteGraph TypeScript library is dual-licensed under the [MIT license](LICENSE-MIT) and the
 [Apache License, Version 2.0](LICENSE-APACHE).